 Our general partner is currently entitled to 2.0% of all distributions that we make prior to our liquidation.
 Our general partner has the right, but not the obligation, to contribute a proportionate amount of capital to us in order to maintain its 2.0% general partner interest if we issue additional units.
-Our general partner's 2.0% interest, and the percentage of our cash distributions to which it is entitled from such 2.0% interest, will be proportionately reduced if we issue additional units in the future (other than the issuance of common units upon a reset of the incentive distribution rights) and our general partner does not contribute a proportionate amount of capital to us in order to maintain its 2.0% general partner s.
-Our partnership agreement does not require that our general partner fund its capital contribution by the contribution to us of common units or other property.
+Our general partner's 2.0% interest, and the percentage of our cash distributions to which it is entitled from such 2.0% interest, will be proportionately reduced if we issue additional units in the future (other than the issuance of common units upon a reset of the incentive distribution rights) and our general partner does not contribute a proportionate amount of capital to us in order to maintain its 2.0% general partner interest.
+Our partnership agreement does not require that our general partner fund its capital contribution with cash.
+It may instead fund its capital contribution by the contribution to us of common units or other property.